 Rishikesh is one most popular tourist places in Uttarakhand for mainly two reasons: it’s the birthplace of the ancient Yoga practice and offers spectacular natural scenery.

-Thousands of travellers and yoga fans flock to Rishikesh every year to learn or improve their practice, to meditate and to fully unplug from their hectic daily routine.
+Thousands of travelers and yoga fans flock to Rishikesh every year to learn or improve their practice, meditate, and fully unplug from their hectic daily routines.

-Rishikesh has been a spiritual centre for centuries and naturally has numerous ashrams, some recognized and certified as centres of yoga and meditation.
+Rishikesh has been a spiritual center for centuries and naturally has numerous ashrams, some recognized and certified as centers of yoga and meditation.
 Unfortunately, it’s also known for some scams, so before booking make sure you check and double-check they are reliable.

 Don’t leave Rishikesh or this northern Indian region without sampling the delicious local food.
 Obviously keeping in mind all the measures to avoid getting sick.

-2. Corbett, one of the favourite tourist places in Uttarakhand
+Corbett, one of the favorite tourist places in Uttarakhand

 Sadly, they organise also elephant safari.
 I saw chained elephants in Corbett and it wasn’t a pretty sight.
 Elephants used and abused for the sake of the tourism industry suffer from many injuries, first and foremost on their back, are mistreated and die in great pain.
 I hope you will avoid this disturbing practice that exploits these beautiful creatures.
 You can read more about it here.

-Located at some 2000 mt above sea level, Nainital is mostly famous for its beautiful lake and for being one of the favourite hill stations in northern India.
+Located at some 2000 mt above sea level, Nainital is mostly famous for its beautiful lake and for being one of the favorite hill stations in northern India.

 One of the first things to do in Nainital is obviously a boat tour in the lake surrounded by green and lush mountains.
-Some of the Nainital lakes you can see are Naukuchiyatal, Sattal, Bhimtal and Khurpatal.
-You will like find plenty of boats on their shores waiting for tourists.
+Some of the Nainital lakes you can see are Naukuchiyatal, Sattal, Bhimtal, and Khurpatal.
+You will likely find plenty of boats on their shores waiting for tourists.

-Among the must-see places in Nainital are also Goddess Naina Devi temple beautifully set near Mallital on the banks of Naini Lake and a favourite among Hindu travellers.
+Among the must-see places in Nainital are also Goddess Naina Devi temple beautifully set near Mallital on the banks of Naini Lake and a favorite among Hindu travelers.

 Dehradun is the capital of Uttarakhand and one of the beautiful resorts in the sub-mountain tracks of India.
 Known for its scenic surroundings, it’s one of the most popular tourist places in Uttarakhand.